top of page

 My role

-Within the team, I primarily contributed to the AI development and data preparation aspects of the project.
+Within the team, I primarily contributed to the AI data preparation, tooling enablement, and evaluation aspects of the project.

-My work focused on preparing and labelling children’s speech data for phonics analysis, including identifying correct and incorrect pronunciations and structuring audio data for use in model training and evaluation.
-I supported the development and evaluation of AI models used to recognise and assess spoken phonemes, working with real, imperfect speech data rather than curated datasets.
+My work focused on preparing and labelling children’s speech data for phonics analysis, including identifying correct and incorrect pronunciations and structuring audio data for use in model evaluation.
+I set up and adapted existing project code to enable phonics studio workflows for reliable audio labelling and review, working with real, imperfect speech data rather than curated datasets.

-In addition, I contributed to technical documentation and project reporting, helping translate research findings, system behaviour, and evaluation results into clear, structured documents for both academic assessment and industry stakeholders.
-Throughout the project, I collaborated closely with teammates and industry clients, contributing to discussions around system design decisions, evaluation criteria, and iterative improvements.
+I worked closely with teammates responsible for model implementation, contributing to discussions around CNN and RNN-based approaches, evaluation criteria, and analysis of model behavior on real-world speech data.
+In addition, I contributed to technical documentation and project reporting, helping translate research findings, system behavior, and evaluation results into clear, structured documents for both academic assessment and industry stakeholders.

 This role allowed me to apply AI concepts to a real educational problem while gaining hands-on experience with speech data, model evaluation, quality assurance processes, and industry-aligned development workflows.